Skip to content

 Paola Santiago

-Every year, Portland and Vancouver residents line the Columbia and Willamette Rivers to watch a fleet of 55 to 60 festively-decorated sailboats and yachts parade down the waterfront.
-These privately owned boats range from 14 to 65 feet long and gather at different locations along the river featuring light displays and inflatable décor.
+Every year, Portland and Vancouver residents line the Columbia and Willamette rivers to watch a fleet of 55 to 60 festively decorated sailboats and yachts parade down the waterfront.
+These privately owned boats range from 14 to 65 feet (4 to 20 m) long and gather at different locations along the river featuring light displays and inflatable decor.

 Where can I watch Christmas Ships in Portland, Oregon?

+The Christmas Ships sail through different loops along the Columbia and Willamette rivers nearly nightly throughout December.
 You can watch Christmas Ships at various locations along the Columbia and Willamette riverbanks.
-Check out our ideas below for where to watch or visit the Christmas Ships Fleet Schedule.
+Check out our ideas for where to watch below, or visit the Christmas Ships website for the Willamette River and Columbia River routes — you’ll find maps for each route and a schedule of which route is being followed on a given night.

 Do I need tickets to see the Christmas Ships in Portland?

-You do not need tickets to see Christmas Ships and the parade is viewable to the public for free.
+You do not need tickets to see Christmas Ships, and the parade is viewable to the public for free.
+But if you’re hoping to watch from indoors, making reservations at river-view restaurants and hotels in advance might be a great idea.

 What is the Christmas Ships schedule for this year?